Volunteer in Sri Lanka

 Rural Community Development

-The Rural Community Development project provides the unique opportunity to experience traditional village life in the rural community of Hanguranketha in the Nuwara Eliya district or in the surrounding areas of Sigiriya, in the Central Matale District.
+The Rural Community Development project provides the unique opportunity to experience traditional village life in the rural community of Hanguranketha in the Nuwara Eliya district or in the surrounding areas of Dambulla, in the Central Matale District (dependent on availability).
 Rural communities in Sri Lanka are still largely underdeveloped with a lack of access to resources, skilled staff and economic development.
 Volunteers assist with the long term development of local communities and the education of local villagers via teaching, childcare and renovation activities in pre-schools, high schools, monasteries and temples.
-It is common for volunteers to have flexibility within their working day and join a number of activities in one day.
+Volunteers may also be able to help in the organic garden in the Dambulla location.
 This project is perfect for volunteers wanting an authentic experience of rural Sri Lanka, with its quieter pace of life and friendly locals.
 Volunteers are able to contribute their enthusiasm, English language skills and time, to improve the daily life of local villagers and the community as a whole.

 The first day of the orientation week involves a standard IVHQ country orientation, which includes an introduction to Sri Lanka, Sri Lankan customs, rules and expectations, safety in Sri Lanka, travel opportunities in Sri Lanka, introduction to your volunteer project and placement, Kandy city tour, cultural show and Sinhala lessons.
-After the first day of orientation, short term volunteers (1 and 2 week volunteers) are given the option of starting their projects straight away, while the remaining volunteers (staying for a duration greater than 2 weeks) continue with the full orientation week.
-Shorter term volunteers are able to continue the orientation week if they wish.
-The remainder of the orientation week is spent joining a variety of local tours, sight seeing, Buddhism lessons, Sri Lankan cooking lessons, Sinhala lessons and experiencing an Ayurvedic massage.
+After the first day of orientation, volunteers who have selected the one day orientation option, begin their projects straight away, while the remaining volunteers continue with the full orientation week.
 The orientation week is a fantastic introduction to Sri Lanka and gives you a chance to experience Sri Lankan culture first hand, while also getting to know the other volunteers.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.